etrusci-org/olay/README.md

 You are free to use the version hosted by me.
 The base URL is `https://etrusci.org/tool/olay/?`.
 See the individual module README's for URL parameters.

-If you prefer to host it yourself, see [DEVELOPMENT](./DEVELOPMENT.md).
+If you prefer to host it yourself and/or create your own modules, see [DEVELOPMENT](./DEVELOPMENT.md).

 ---